BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Integrating_Addresses_Descriptors.md

 In fact, you can derive addresses from a descriptor on your own, without having to use the `getnewaddress` command again and again.
-This is done with the `deriveaddresses` command, which you give a ranged descriptor, then tell it how far to derive to:
+This is done with the `deriveaddresses` command: you give it a ranged descriptor, then tell it how far to derive to:

 ```
 $ bitcoin-cli deriveaddresses "wpkh([e18dae20/84h/1h/0h]tpubDC4ujMbsd9REzpGk3gnTjkrfJFw1NnvCpx6QBbLj3CHBzcLmVzssTVP8meRAM1WW4pZnK6SCCPGyzi9eMfzSXoeFMNprqtgxG71VRXTmetu/0/*)#3658f8sn" 2